srikarpunna/kaggle-ai/README.md

 ---

-## 💭 Why I Built This
+## 💭 Why We Built This

-I watched my grandmother struggle to video call her family during the pandemic.
-She had an iPhone, but the interface was too confusing.
-She'd accidentally FaceTime people, couldn't find contacts, and would give up in frustration.
+We watched our grandparents struggle to video call their families during the pandemic.
+They had iPhones, but the interfaces were too confusing.
+They'd accidentally FaceTime people, couldn't find contacts, and would give up in frustration.

-I realized that elderly people don't need simpler apps—they need a completely different interaction model.
+We realized that elderly people don't need simpler apps—they need a completely different interaction model.
 One that's based on natural conversation, not icons and menus.

-This project is my attempt to make technology truly accessible for the people who need it most but are often left behind.
+This project is our attempt to make technology truly accessible for the people who need it most but are often left behind.

 ---